 Find out about the different types of HMRC penalties and how you can help your clients avoid them.

 It’s in everyone’s interest to avoid penalties.
-Understanding how HM Revenue and Customs (HMRC) penalties work can help you to help your clients avoid them.
+Understanding how HMRC penalties work can help you to help your clients avoid them.

 Each tax or duty has specific rules on penalties for late payment or filing.
-A penalty may also be due if your client doesn’t tell HMRC about a liability to tax at the right time.
+A penalty can be due if your client does not tell HMRC about a liability to tax at the right time.

 You and your client’s responsibility for penalties

-When you are acting on behalf of a client, they still retain responsibility for their returns, calculations and payments.
+When you are acting on behalf of a client, they still have responsibility for their returns, calculations and payments.

 Your authorisation as an agent allows HMRC to deal with you on your client’s behalf, but any liability for penalties for late returns, late payments or any errors on paperwork legally remains with your client.